2019201072SAIROHITHARETI/SoftwareEngineering/README.md

 Username and password to be used for login.
 After clicking “Register” , if successful, one is redirected to the Login page.

+## Login :
+Here, one just needs to enter the Server IP, Server port, Username and password to be used for login.
+After clicking Login, if authenticated,(credentials are correct), then you are redirected to the chat page.

 ## Chatting :
 The list of all online users are displayed on the left side .
 To send a message to one or more of them, just select your intended recipients and type in the message.
 Then press enter key or send